xen-troops/moulin/docs/quickstart.rst

 		  B: "%%{A}_%%{A}" # will be expanded to "%{A}_%{A}"

 :code:`parameters` section provides means to parameterize your build.
-If you have such section in your build file, you can get help using `moulin` itself::
+If you have such a section in your build file, you can get help using `moulin` itself::

   $ moulin xilinx-bsp.yaml --help-config